arkitektio/arkitektio.github.io/docs/design/middleman.md

 #### Our tools are stuck in the past or stuck in the future

 A lot of the bioimage analysis tools have been written in the last decades and even though they have seen a lot of love and dedication by the developers and the community, the age of the tools is starting to show, which has in turn prompted a new era of bioimage apps, that are designed from the core up to be adapt to the new challenges of bioimage analysis (3D, Big Data, etc.).
-However, these new tools are often not backwards compatible with the old tools, or are even adapted to completly different ecosystem like the cloud.
+However, these new tools are often not backwards compatible with the old tools, or are even adapted to completely different ecosystem like the cloud.

 #### Meta data is being lost in translation

 While traversing a modern bioimage analysis pipeline, the data is often being transformed from one format to another, and the meta data is lost in translation.
-Often users after the experimentee have to then to go back to the original data to find the meta data they need to make sense of the data
+Often users after the experiment have to then to go back to the original data to find the meta data they need to make sense of the data

 ### What we would like to do with Arkitekt for users